USAFA-ECE/ece382/_sources/Assignments/lab8.md

 1. Wait for 100 ms.
 1. Check the three bump switches: if the `Activate` switch is pressed and one or both of the `Window1` and `Window2` switches are not pressed, toggle the LED; otherwise, keep the LED off.
 1. You must use the functions you have implemted in `LED.asm`.
-1. Avoid using hard-coded vaules for bit masking.
+1. Avoid using hard-coded values for bit masking.
 Instead, use `BUMP1` through `BUMP6` defined in `bump.h`.
 1. Demo the functionality of `Program8_3()`

 <br>